ucl-codec/cloud_infrastructure/docs/user_guide/user_guide.md

 # User guide for Passian Learning

-This guide is for end users of Passian Learning .
+This guide is for end users of Passian Learning.
 It assumes you have a fully working installation of Passian Learning on AWS.

 Users may be